MEET KATIE

 Trainer

 While in school I got the chance to work with horses, cats, and of course dogs as well!
-After two years of studying animal behavior my training journey officially started in 2016 when, through a program at my school, I spent a year training a foster dog.
+After two years of studying animal behavior my training journey officially started in 2016 when, through a program at my school, I spent a year training and fostering a shelter dog named Dove.
 We worked on service tasks and polite manners and at the end of that year successfully found her a forever home.
 Then, in 2018 I graduated with my Bachelor’s degree in Anthrozoology.

-From there I began my professional career at a doggy daycare, boarding and training facility called The Dog Spot.
-I started being a puppy trainer at that facility in 2019 and started teaching classes there in 2021.
-In 2021 I also began working towards my Masters in applied animal behavior and welfare through Virginia Tech.
-My goal in furthering my education is to offer the most up to date, scientific, and effective training methods for people’s pets.
+From there I began my professional training career and have worked in day training programs, taught a variety of beginner to advanced training classes, done specialized training with reactive and aggressive dogs, and run one-on-one private training sessions as well.
+I then continued my formal education through receiving my Masters in Applied Animal Behavior and Welfare through Virginia Tech in 2025.
+My goal in furthering my education has always been to offer the most up to date, scientific, and effective training methods for people’s pets.
 I believe that training with a focus on relationship building creates a much more compassionate environment for both humans and their animals!